Smart-Bamboo/GithubWorkFlow/README.md

 To automate our release process and generate changelogs automatically, we use tools such as [Conventional Commits CLI](https://www.npmjs.com/package/conventional-commits-cli) or [Commitizen](https://commitizen.github.io/cz-cli/).
 These tools provide interactive prompts to guide you through creating conventional commits.

 Remember that well-formed commit messages contribute to better code understanding, easier debugging, and streamlined release processes.

+## Code Review

+Code reviews are an essential part of our development process.
+Before merging any code into `main` branche, it must be reviewed by at least one team member.
+Follow these steps for code review:

+1. Create a pull request (PR) from your feature branch to the `main` branch.
+2. Assign the PR to a team member for review.
+3. The reviewer will provide feedback, suggest improvements, and discuss any necessary changes.
+4. Once the code is approved, the reviewer will merge the PR into the target branch.

+## Documentation

+We value clear and concise documentation to maintain a well-documented codebase.
+Document important concepts, architectural decisions, APIs, and any other relevant information to facilitate understanding and maintainability.
+We use Markdown for documentation.

+## Continuous Integration

+We have set up a continuous integration (CI) pipeline to automatically build, test, and analyze our code.
+The CI process is triggered whenever a pull request is opened or updated.
+Ensure that all tests pass, and any required checks or quality standards are met before merging your code.

 ## Deployment